-Wildlife conservation is a concern across the globe, as species and their habitats face a number of threats such as habitat destruction, the illegal wildlife trade, pollution, competition from introduced species and climate change, many of which are caused by human activities.
+Wildlife conservation is a global concern as species and their habitats face an increasing number of threats, many of which are caused by human activities.

-The WWCT co-ordinates seven regional conservation programmes in the UK and overseas, all of which are funded by its zoos and involve many zoo and trust staff in their operation.
-We also support a small number of projects outside of these regions where there is a clear link with the work we do within the zoos.
+The WWCT co-ordinates seven regional conservation programmes in the UK and overseas, all of which are funded by our zoos and in many cases, supported operationally by zoo and trust staff.

-The map below shows the areas in which we work.
-Hover over the markers for more information.
+Our interactive map below shows the areas in which we work.

 South West UK